Adapter Journal

 Adapter Team

-How to Take Over a Vibe-Coded Codebase Without a Rewrite
+Taking Over a Vibe-Coded Codebase

 A founder built a working product with AI and no engineer.
 Now they need one.
 The takeover pattern is different from a normal engineering handoff.